patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Security-Considerations/https-introduction.md

 Finally, start the server and navigate to: [https://localhost:4433](https://localhost:4433)

-You'll notice, depending on your browser that you will get a security warning if everything is working ok.
+Depending on your web browser, you may observe a security warning if the system is functioning correctly.
 If you get this warning (with "Advanced" selected) everything is working as intended so far.

 ### Warning in Firefox